-I allowed myself to enjoy one mini-chocolate bar as we sauntered around.
+I allowed myself to enjoy one mini-chocolate bar as we sauntered around the neighborhood.

-"Dad are you eating my chocolates?" asked Gia.
+"Dad are you eating my candies?" asked Gia.

-I just mumbled because my mouth was full of chocolates.
+I just mumbled because my mouth was full of her candies.

 Let's just say that one sweet led to several or more.